mongodb/mongo-java-driver/docs/reference/content/upgrading.md

     Please note that `onNext` will not be called just `onComplete` if the operation is successful or `onError` if there is an error.
   * Removal of deprecated methods

-## Upgrading from mongo-scala-driver 2.7
+## Upgrading from the 2.8 Scala driver

 As the mongodb-driver-async package was deprecated in 3.x.
 The 4.0 version of the MongoDB Scala Driver is now built upon the mongo-java-driver-reactivestreams 4.0 driver.
 One major benefit is now the Scala driver is also a reactive streams driver.